QuentinRa/blog.quentinra.dev/programming-languages/others/encoding/index.md

 Radix 8, commonly called octal, is a base made of numbers from zero to seven.
 It's not commonly used  💀.

-Radix 8 numbers may, or may not, start with a `0` (0), such as `07`.
-The zero indicates that this is an octal number.
+Radix 8 numbers may, or may not, start with a `0` (zero), such as `07`.
+The presence of this zero indicates that this is an octal number.

 **3 binary digits are equals to one octal number.**